serioussoftwareuk/RubyonRails-test-task/README.md

 ```

 4. There is an analog of geocoder gem - [GeoKit](https://github.com/geokit/geokit-rails)
-Seems that it is more flexible, and I spent some time to implement a needed feature but choose geocoder because of more popularity.
+Seems that it is more flexible, and I spent some time to implement a needed feature but choose geocoder because it is more popular (so we have more examples of implementation and answers to possible issues).
 But if this task is real or have a part of the travelbook project I advise to check it more closely.

 ## Improvements

-If I had more time, then I
+If I had more time, then I'd

 * Improve test base
 * Improve and specify errors system
 * Add rubocop and fix its offenses
+* Add pagination on index view
 * Create smoother views =)

 ## Developer Setup